-Life insurance provides important financial benefits but navigating the life insurance landscape can be tricky.
-You're sure to encounter different policies and terms such as whole life, term life, cash value and variable life, which can be confusing if you're not an insurance expert.
+Navigating the landscape of life insurance can be tricky.
+You're sure to encounter different and confusing policies and phrases, such as whole life, term life, cash value, universal life, and variable life.

 Term Life Insurance

 Term life insurance protects you for a specific period, usually up to 30 years.
 Typically, the death benefit remains level throughout the life of the policy.
 This is true even if your health declines during the term.
 If you purchase a 10-year, $100,000 policy, it will pay a $100,000 death benefit to the beneficiary if you die during the 10-year coverage period.